h4cc/awesome-elixir/README.md

 * [Metaprogramming Elixir: Write Less Code, Get More Done (and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (2015).
 * [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
 * [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).
-* [The Little Elixir & OTP Guidebook](http://www.exotpbook.com/) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
+* [The Little Elixir & OTP Guidebook](https://www.manning.com/tanweihao/) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
 * [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Community
 *Getting in contact with the community via chat or mailinglist.*

 * [#elixir-lang](http://webchat.freenode.net/?channels=elixir-lang) - The IRC Channel #elixir-lang on Freenode.
-* [elixir-lang-core](http://groups.google.com/group/elixir-lang-core) - Mailinglist for Elixir Core development, use "talk" for questions and general discussions.
+* [elixir-lang-core](https://groups.google.com/d/forum/elixir-lang-core) - Mailinglist for Elixir Core development, use "talk" for questions and general discussions.
-* [elixir-lang-talk](https://groups.google.com/group/elixir-lang-talk) - Official Elixir Mailinglist for questions and discussions.
+* [elixir-lang-talk](https://groups.google.com/d/forum/elixir-lang-talk) - Official Elixir Mailinglist for questions and discussions.
 * [ElixirSlack](https://elixir-slackin.herokuapp.com/) - Elixir Slack Community.
-* [FunctionalSlack](http://functionalslack.com/) - Functional Programming Slack Community: Clojure, Elixir, Erlang, Elm, Haskell, Julia, OCaml, Scala, F#.

 ## Editors
 *Editors and IDEs useable for Elixir/Erlang*